-However, the cleaning job is far more complex if mold growth occurs in a central air conditioner’s ducts or components.
+However, the cleaning job is by far more complex if mold growth occurs in the central air conditioner’s ducts or components.

 Mold spores can easily infest the entire network of central air conditioner’s ductworks, causing every room in your house to have poor indoor air quality.
 In this case, it is suggested you call for professional assistance.

 Primary Reasons Why Black Mold Occurs in Air Conditioners

 Irrespective of which brand or how expensive the air conditioner may be, it can develop mold if unused for long.